-The Memory and Aging ProgramTM is an education and intervention program for older adults who are experiencing normal age-related memory changes.
-Through instructor-led discussions, in-class exercises, and evidence-based strategies, participants gain a better understanding of how memory works and tools to better manage their memory function.
-This five-week program has been offered at Baycrest Health Sciences since 1997, and over 900 individuals have participated to date.
+The Memory and Aging ProgramTM is an evidence-based education and memory strategy training workshop for older adults experiencing normal age-related memory changes.
+Through interactive lectures, discussion, and practical exercises, participants learn about memory changes that occur with age—what’s normal and what’s not—and acquire tools to better manage their memory function.
+This five-week program has been offered at Baycrest Health Sciences since 1997, and over 1,250 individuals have participated to date.

 The program was developed for those who are experiencing normal age-related changes in memory.
 Anyone interested in learning about memory and strategies to support their memory is welcome to enroll.
 The program is not intended for individuals who have been diagnosed with mild cognitive impairment, Alzheimer’s disease, or any other condition with a significant impact on memory.

 If you have any questions about whether this program is right for you, please call us at 416-785-2500 ext.2445.